waterswims/MC_HAMR/README.md

 * FIELDNAME: In the folder "Fields" there are a number of example text files containing the magnetic fields at which the simulation will run.
 This option is used to specify which file is to be used.

+* INTERACTIONS: In the folder "Js" there are a number of example text files containing the interactions between spin sites.
+This option is used to specify which file is to be used.

 * PROTOCOL: The protocol which defines the path through the phase diagram that the simulation will take.
 The options are:

     * 1: The lattices move through the magnetic fields initially then the temperatures.